lundqvistr/manual_medfak_research_data/manual.md

 - In order to make readers of your results trust your findings, you should be able to keep track of and report such reasons and the frequence with which they have occurred.
 - Depending on software, missing values are in some systems coded with numerical values, such as 999 eller -999.
 If these are not defined as missing values, any calculation of such a variable will be flawed.

-Generally, it is good to deal with missing values explicitly so that one can distinguish between truly missing values and unintentionally missing values.
+Generally, it is good to deal with missing values explicitly so that you can distinguish between truly missing values and unintentionally missing values.
 In other words, it is recommended to work with files where gaps in your original data have been filled.
 This is especially important in the raw data file.
 If you find empty cells later on in the process, you know that their origin lies in the calculations you have made.

 An approach which works in all systems is to accompany a variable with missing values with another separate variable/column where the reasons for the missingness is recorded.
 This could however result in a large amount of variables.
 There are also other built-in mechanisms to deal with missing data in different software systems, see [Some notes for specific software systems](#some-notes-for-specific-software-systems).

 You should also scan through your data and codebooks accompanying your data and look for indications of how missing values have been dealt with.
-A general advice, especially when you work with datasets delivered to you, is that you in an early stage go through the variables by sorting (both ascending and descending order) or scan the data in any other way which could help you find missing values.
+A general advice, especially when you work with datasets delivered to you, is that you in an early stage go through the variables.
+Go through the data in any way you can imagine, i e by sorting (both ascending and descending order) to help you find missing values.
 You need to make your self acquainted with your data.

 (Stryks?
 Det täcks om än inte lika direkt ovan.)
 #### No empty cells in the raw dataset